Everett Silvertips take on Brandon Wheat Kings in WHL showdown Friday on TSN+ | TSN

 Carson Bjarnason has carried the crease for the Wheat Kings this season, going 8-8-2 with a .910 save percentage and 3.08 goals-against average.
 He also represented Canada at the 2025 World Juniors in Ottawa as the team’s third goaltender.

-The CHL on TSN returns on Saturday with the Moncton Wildcats battling the Rimouski Oceanic in a battle of the two best teams in the Quebec Maritimes Junior Hockey League.
+The CHL on TSN returns on Saturday with the Medicine Hat Tigers taking on the Calgary Hitmen in a battle of the top two teams in the Western Hockey League's Eastern Conference.
 Viewers can watch LIVE at 6 p.m.
 ET/3 p.m.
 PT with a subscription to TSN+.